 #5 Prepaying an Expense

-When your business makes a payment in advance, more cash was paid out than product consumed during the period.
-Examples of typical prepaid items are taxes, insurance and rent.
+When your business makes a payment in advance, more cash is paid out than the product consumed during the period.
+Examples of typical prepaid items are taxes, insurance, and rent.

 With accrual accounting, only the portion of the prepaid expense incurred during the reporting period will be deducted from revenues.
 Therefore, cash flow may suffer from the prepayment, but the expenses won’t take the same brunt.
 That scenario enables your business to filter more income to the bottom line for positive profits.